Nesby Glasgow

-Glasgow was selected in the eighth round of the 1979 NFL Draft by the Baltimore Colts, the 207th overall pick, started four games as a rookie, and became the starting free safety the next year.
-In his NFL career, he amassed nine sacks and fifteen interceptions for 189 yards.
+Glasgow was selected in the eighth round of the 1979 NFL draft by the Baltimore Colts, the 207th overall pick, started four games as a rookie, and became the starting free safety the next year.
+In his NFL career, he amassed ten sacks and fifteen interceptions for 189 yards.
 As a punt returner, he had 80 returns for 651 yards and 1 touchdown.
 As a kickoff returner, Glasgow had 85 returns for 1,906 yards.
 He was 1984 Defensive Player of the Year for the Colts and in 1990 for the Seahawks.

 Glasgow died at age 62 in 2020 after a lengthy battle with stomach cancer, which started in his stomach and liver, was at stage 4, and had already spread outside its origin.
 He was interred at Greenwood Memorial Park in Renton, Washington.